jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Database Consumer API (`x/database/sql/sql.ts`)

-This is the primary interface for most users.
-Here, `Value` represents the driver-defined type for bound values and result columns values.
-It is typically a union including `string`, `number`, `null`, and others.
+This is the primary interface for most users. `Value` below represents the driver-defined `Value` type for bindings and results.

 - `sql.open(path, driver): sql.Database`
   - Creates a database handle/connector with the given driver and path.
 May